return42/sphkerneldoc/linux_src_doc/include/linux/spi/spi_h.rst

 slave_abort
     abort the ongoing transfer request on an SPI slave controller

-spi_flash_read
-    to support spi-controller hardwares that provide
-    accelerated interface to read from flash devices.

-spi_flash_can_dma
-    analogous to \ :c:func:`can_dma`\  interface, but for controllers implementing spi_flash_read.

-flash_read_supported
-    spi device supports flash read

 set_cs
     set the logic level of the chip select line.
 May be called from interrupt context.